fbbdev/mp4analyzer.js/README.md

 mp4analyzer.js
 ==============

 mp4analyzer.js is a tool for parsing mp4/mov files and extracting information.
-It uses the HTML5 FileAPI to read files from disk.
+It uses HTML5 [FileReader](https://developer.mozilla.org/en-US/docs/Web/API/FileReader) and [DataView](https://developer.mozilla.org/en-US/docs/Web/API/DataView) APIs to read local files.
 Currently it only returns the codec of the first video and audio streams, but it can be extended to extract anything contained in mp4 atoms.

 Building
 --------

 mp4analyzer.js has been designed to be minified and optimized with [Google Closure Compiler](https://developers.google.com/closure/compiler/).
 The included makefile helps in the building process.
-It has four targets:
+It contains four targets:

 * __wrap__: wrap the library in a single uncompressed file (output: build/mp4analyzer.js)
 * __minify__: minify the library with Closure compiler (output: build/mp4analyzer.min.js)